Free Consultation / 24 Hours a Day - (614) 500-3836

 To learn more about how one of our nearby sex crime attorneys can help you, call us at (614) 500-3836 to schedule an initial consultation.

-Ohio Sex Crimes
+Common Sex Crimes in Ohio

 Some of the most common sex offenses brought in Ohio include:

-• Rape §2907.02 – It is illegal for you to engage in sexual conduct with another person through force or the threat of force.
+• Rape – It is illegal for you to engage in sexual conduct with another person through force or the threat of force.
 It is also illegal to engage in sexual conduct with another when you have substantially impaired the victim’s judgement or control through drugs or alcohol by force, threats or deception; the victim is younger than 13 years; or the victim’s ability to resist or consent is impaired due to a physical or mental condition.
 Rape is a first-degree felony, the punishment for which varies depending on the circumstances.
 If you have been accused of rape, contact a sex crime attorney immediately.
+(ORC §2907.02)

-• Sexual Battery §2907.03 – It is unlawful for you to engage in sexual conduct with another person through coercion that would prevent resistance by an average person; when you know the victim is substantially impaired; when you know the other person is unaware of what is going on; or you are in a position of authority over the victim.
+• Sexual Battery – It is unlawful for you to engage in sexual conduct with another person through coercion that would prevent resistance by an average person; when you know the victim is substantially impaired; when you know the other person is unaware of what is going on; or you are in a position of authority over the victim.
 Sexual battery is a third-degree felony, unless the victim is a minor, and then it is a second-degree felony.
+(ORC §2907.03)

-• Gross Sexual Imposition §2907.05 – Ohio law prohibits you from having sexual contact with other people through force or the threat of force; by intentionally substantially impairing the victim’s resistance, judgement, or control through drugs or alcohol; when you know the victim’s judgement or control is substantially impaired due to drugs or an intoxicant administered because of medical care; when the victim is younger than 13; or when the victim is unable to resist or consent due to a mental or physical condition.
+• Gross Sexual Imposition – Ohio law prohibits you from having sexual contact with other people through force or the threat of force; by intentionally substantially impairing the victim’s resistance, judgement, or control through drugs or alcohol; when you know the victim’s judgement or control is substantially impaired due to drugs or an intoxicant administered because of medical care; when the victim is younger than 13; or when the victim is unable to resist or consent due to a mental or physical condition.
 Gross sexual imposition is a fourth- or third-degree felony.
 While a sexual battery, sexual imposition, or gross sexual imposition charge is less serious than rape, you will need a sex crime lawyer to aggressively defend you.
+(ORC §2907.05)

-• Online Solicitation of a Minor (Importuning) §2907.07 – it is unlawful for you to solicit a minor younger than 13 years old to engage in sexual activity, whether or not you know the minor’s real age.
+• Online Solicitation of a Minor (Importuning) – it is unlawful for you to solicit a minor younger than 13 years old to engage in sexual activity, whether or not you know the minor’s real age.
 It is illegal for you, when you are over 18 years old, to solicit a person who is younger than 16 years, and more than four years younger than you, to engage in sexual activity, whether or not you know the other person’s exact age.
 It is also illegal to conduct these solicitations through the use of any telecommunications device, such as a phone or computer.
 Online solicitation of minors is a felony, the exact level of which depends on the circumstances.
 If you have been charged with any online sex offense, contact a sex crime lawyer to discuss your options and the potential consequences of a conviction.
+(ORC §2907.07)

-• Voyeurism §2907.08 – It is illegal to trespass, invade another person’s privacy, spy, or eavesdrop for the purpose of sexual arousal or self-gratification; film, photograph, or otherwise record another person who is nude for sexual arousal or self-gratification; or film, photograph, or otherwise record a person under their clothing to view their undergarments.
+• Voyeurism – It is illegal to trespass, invade another person’s privacy, spy, or eavesdrop for the purpose of sexual arousal or self-gratification; film, photograph, or otherwise record another person who is nude for sexual arousal or self-gratification; or film, photograph, or otherwise record a person under their clothing to view their undergarments.
 Depending on the situation, voyeurism may be a third-, second-, or first-degree misdemeanor.
 However, if the victim is a minor, it may be a fifth-degree felony.
+(ORC §2907.08)

-• Public Indecency §2907.09 – Ohio law prohibits you from recklessly and publically exposing your private parts, engaging in sexual conduct or masturbation, or engaging in conduct that would appear to an ordinary person as sexual.
+• Public Indecency – Ohio law prohibits you from recklessly and publically exposing your private parts, engaging in sexual conduct or masturbation, or engaging in conduct that would appear to an ordinary person as sexual.
 It is also illegal to knowingly expose your private parts for the purpose of arousal, gratification, or to lure minors, to engage in masturbation or sexual conduct, or to engage in conduct that appears to be sexual in public.
 In most situations, public indecency is charged as a fourth-degree misdemeanor.
 However, if you have a previous conviction or minors were involved, it will be a higher misdemeanor charge.
 When facing a misdemeanor sex offense in Ohio, your best course of action is to hire a sex crime attorney to defend you and prevent harsh repercussions.
+(ORC §2907.09)

-• Solicitation §2907.24 – You are prohibited from soliciting another person to engage in sexual activity for hire.
+• Solicitation – You are prohibited from soliciting another person to engage in sexual activity for hire.
 The charge you face for soliciting prostitution depends on the circumstances.
 It is at least a third-degree misdemeanor.
 If the individual solicited is a minor has a developmental disability, then it is a felony.
+(ORC §2907.24)

-• Prostitution §2907.25 – It is illegal to engage in sexual activity for hire.
+• Prostitution – It is illegal to engage in sexual activity for hire.
 You will be charged with a third-degree misdemeanor for prostitution.
 If you are accused of engaging in prostitution in any way, particularly if you are HIV positive, call a sex crime lawyer from Luftman, Heck & Associates immediately.
+(ORC §2907.25)

 Ohio Sexting Laws